Buying a property in Italy

 The first contract – Compromesso

-The final deed is drawn up by the Notary (Notaio) which is a lawyer.
-Italian law states that a notary has to witness a deed of sale for it to be registered with the land registry.
-He will also make checks before the contract is signed: that the house is free of mortgages, that the due tax is paid, that the house is owned by the people that are selling it etc. The final money transfer to the seller is now due, you also need to pay a fee to the notary for his services and the purchase tax.
+The final deed is drawn up by the notary (Notaio).
+Italian law states that the deed of sale needs to be carried out at a Notary.
+The Notary will also make checks before the contract is signed: that the house is free of mortgages, that the due tax is paid, that the house is owned by the people that are selling it etc. The final money transfer to the seller is now due, you also need to pay a fee to the notary for his services and the purchase tax.
 These payments are usually done by a check called, Assegno Circolare (issued and guaranteed by your bank).
-If you don’t speak fluent Italian it is also necessary that you have an authorised translator to make a translation of the contract and to be present for the signing of the contract.
+If you don’t speak fluent Italian it is also necessary for an authorised translator to make a translation of the contract and to be present to translate during the signing of the contract at the notary.

 Cost of buying a property in Italy

-As a rough guideline you need to add 10 % to the sale price of the property for the buying costs in Italy.
-The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy the property as a second house (Seconda Casa) and this of course affects the final buying costs.
+As a guideline you need to calculate 10 % to the sale price of the property for the buying costs in Italy.
+The purchase tax will vary depending on if you will be a resident in Italy (Prima Casa) or if you plan to buy as a second house (Seconda Casa).
 If you buy a property as Prima Casa you pay a purchase tax of 2% of the tax value of the property and if you buy as Seconda Casa you pay 9%.
-This differs in case you buy a new build which instead means that you will pay 4% VAT as Prima Casa and 10% VAT as Seconda Casa.
+This differs in case you buy a new build from a contractor, then you will pay 4% VAT as Prima Casa and 10% VAT as Seconda Casa.

 The buying costs include: